Plynlimon and Hafan Tramway: Remains

+Beyond the mine, the trackbed rises on an embankment with a missing under bridge.
+It gradually climbs eastward on the south side of the Cyneiniog valley before reaching the foot of the Hafan incline.
+This section had the remains of wooden sleepers that could be seen in the 1990s.

+None of the passenger stations or any buildings or structures have survived to the present day.

 Choice of gauge

 The Plynlimon and Hafan was one of the most obscure common carrier railways in Britain.
 It shared its unusual gauge with only three other public railways in Britain: the nearby Corris Railway and Talyllyn Railway and the Campbeltown and Machrihanish Light Railway in Scotland.